Cloud-Architekt/cloud-architekt.github.io/temp/2020-07-15-azuread-b2b-security-considerations.md

 Currently there are no options to restrict "inbound" invitations (list of domains that are allowed to invite users of your tenant).
 Only inviting domains of "outbound" invitation can be limited.
 In combination with the missing sign-in failure events it may lead to the concern that you have limited control and visibility of invited users by external partners (B2B).

 *Note: Erlend Andreas Gjære (SecurePractice.co) describes a sample of attack scenarios where [Azure AD B2B invitations](https://securepractice.co/blog/phishing-with-azure-ad-b2b-collaboration) can be used for phishing attacks.
-The inviting user will be forwarded to "MyApps" portal which includes a published apps with attacker's own login page to phishing credentials.*
+The inviting user will be forwarded to "MyApps" portal which includes a published app with attacker's own login page to phishing credentials.*

 **Technical Background and Reproducing:**

 1. Search for the Tenant ID of the inviting tenant:
-Anonymous (e.g. [](https://www.whatismytenantid.com)OpenID Discovery (wellknown) or [online tool "WhatIsMyTenantID.com"](https://www.whatismytenantid.com)) or as [authenticated user via PowerShell](https://docs.microsoft.com/de-de/powershell/module/azuread/Get-AzureADTenantDetail?view=azureadps-2.0)
+Anonymous (e.g. [](https://www.whatismytenantid.com)OpenID Discovery (wellknown) or [online tools such as "WhatIsMyTenantID.com"](https://www.whatismytenantid.com)) or as [authenticated user via PowerShell](https://docs.microsoft.com/de-de/powershell/module/azuread/Get-AzureADTenantDetail?view=azureadps-2.0)
 2. Navigate to a resource of the inviting tenant: https://portal.azure.com/"TenantIDOfInvitingTenant"
 3. Enter the name of the invited user or try to enumerate a user name that could be invited.
 *Note: David Chronlund has written a great blog post with some insights on "[Automatic Azure AD User Account Enumeration with PowerShell](https://danielchronlund.com/2020/03/13/automatic-azure-ad-user-account-enumeration-with-powershell-scary-stuff/) "*